prisma/prisma/docs/prisma2-cli.md

 #### `prisma2 init`

 Sets up Prisma (i.e., Photon and/or Lift) via an interactive wizard.
 You can specify your database connection and/or create a new database to work with.
-For a list with currently supported database engines, see the [Lift documentation](./lift/use-only-lift.md).
+For a list with currently supported databases, see the [this page](./supported-databases.md).
+The wizard also allows you to derive a Prisma schema file from your existing database.

 #### `prisma2 dev`

 Starts Prisma [development mode](./development-mode.md).
-This opens a web application to interact with your database and defined models.
-Note that `Prisma Studio` relies on your `prisma.schema` file (and hence the automatically generated Photon client) to provide a fully featured user-interface with CRUD (create / read / update / delete) functionality.
+This starts a server that lets you interact with your database and defined models.
+Note that Prisma Studio relies on your Prisma schema file to provide a fully featured user-interface with CRUD (create / read / update / delete) functionality.

 #### `prisma2 generate`

-Invokes all generators defined in the `prisma.schema` file.
+Invokes all generators defined in the Prisma schema file.
 For example, this creates the Photon client to interact with the underlying database.
 Read more about Photon and its capabilities [here](./photon/use-only-photon.md).

 #### `prisma2 introspect`

 Introspects the database and generates a data model from it.
-Basically, it analyzes your (already existing) database and automatically creates the `prisma.schema` file for you.
-This is useful, if you already have an existing application and want to start using Lift.
+Basically, it analyzes your (already existing) database and automatically creates the Prisma schema file for you.
+This is useful, if you already have an existing application and want to start using the Prisma framework.
+Note that this command synchronizes your Prisma schema file according to your database structure; typically if you're not using Lift to migrate your database.

 ### Lift (migrations)